 Remember that scholarships are based on your academic results, and take into account your Year 12 results ONLY.
 You should have Level 2 NCEA with an overall Excellence endorsement before you consider applying for most scholarships.

 Closing Dates are important!
 Make sure you check the date applications are due - many close in the next month - 6 weeks.

 Scholarship Application tips are also available in the document below.
 This should help you to prepare your application.

-Ms Russell is available to assist you with your application.
-Contact her by email, attach what you have written so far, and they will check what you have written and get back to you with feedback.
+Mr McNaughton is available to assist you with your application.
+Contact him by email, attach what you have written so far, and they will check what you have written and get back to you with feedback.
 Your English teacher would also be a good person to check your application.
 It is more than wise to have your application checked by an adult.